ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 # Poll Questions:

-### 3) What should we do to get a more accurate picture of the racial breakdown of police killings?
+### 3) What should we do to get a more accurate picture of the racial breakdown of police involved deaths?
-    A) Display the data alongside the proportion of Canada's total population each racial group comprises
+    A) Display the data alongside the proportion of Canada's total population that each racial group comprises
-    B) Divide by the total number of police killings to get a percentage
+    B) Divide by the total number of deaths to get a percentage
-    C) Subtract the Unknown category and then divide by the total number of police killings to get a percentage
+    C) Subtract the Unknown category and then divide by the total number of deaths to get a percentage
-    D) Divide the total killings of each racial group by the total population of each racial group
+    D) Divide the total deaths of each racial group by the total population of each racial group